 2. SCOPE.
 This Order applies to all bureaus, offices, and organizations in the Department of the Treasury, including the offices of Inspectors General within the Department.
 The provisions of this Order shall not be construed to interfere with or impede the authorities or independence of the Department’s Inspectors General.

-3. DUTIES AND POWERS.
-In addition to the duties and powers established by the USA PATRIOT Act of 2001, codified in relevant part at 31 U.S.C.
-310(b), the Director of FinCEN is authorized to issue regulations and perform other actions for the purposes of carrying out the functions, powers, and duties delegated to the Director.
+3. DELEGATION.
+In addition to the duties and powers established by the USA PATRIOT Act of 2001, codified in relevant part at 31 USC 310(b), the Director of FinCEN is authorized to issue regulations and perform other actions for the purposes of carrying out the functions, powers, and duties delegated to the Director.
 The Director is hereby delegated authority to:

 c. design and implement programs of public outreach and communication to the financial community and the general public relating to the functions of the Bureau and the Department’s efforts to prevent and detect money laundering and other financial crime.

-4. AUTHORITIES.
-The Director of FinCEN shall possess full authority, powers, and duties to administer the affairs of and to perform the functions of FinCEN, including, without limitation, all management and administrative authorities similarly granted to Bureau Heads or Heads of Bureaus in Treasury Orders and Treasury Directives.
+5. RESPONSIBILITIES.
+The Director of FinCEN shall possess full authority, powers, and duties to administer the affairs and to perform the functions of FinCEN, including, without limitation, all management and administrative authorities similarly granted to Bureau Heads or Heads of Bureaus in Treasury Orders and Treasury Directives.
 The Director shall also possess authority to request one or more other government agencies to provide administrative support to the Bureau, in the name of the Bureau and under policies adopted by the Director.

 a.
 All regulations prescribed, all rules and instructions issued, and all forms adopted for the administration and enforcement of the Bank Secrecy Act, that were in effect or in use on the date of enactment of the USA PATRIOT Act of 2001, shall continue in effect as regulations, rules, instructions, and forms of the Bureau until superseded or revised.